zubko/zubko.io/content/posts/2019-07-19-feature-oriented-rn-app/index.md

 ---
-date: '2019-07-19'
+date: "2019-07-19"
-title: 'Feature oriented React Native app structure'
+title: "Feature oriented React Native app structure"
-path: '/blog/feature-oriented-rn-app'
+path: "/blog/feature-oriented-rn-app"
-tags: ['architecture', 'react-native']
+tags: ["architecture", "react-native"]
 ---

 The modular app's architecture where the code is grouped by its features